A Foreign Policy of Sticks and Stones

 For geopolitical reasons, Vietnam is back in the good graces of the United States: After all, it serves as a wedge against China.

 North Korea is another matter.
 It is the “scourge of our planet” ruled over by a “depraved regime,” Trump said at the UN last year.
 Trump’s epithets aren’t part of a campaign to bring North Korean leader Kim Jong Un to the International Criminal Court.
-Trump cares little about human rights, and after all, he either “has a very good relationship” with Kim, according to The Wall Street Journal, or “he’d have a good relationship (according to Trump).
+Trump cares little about human rights, and after all, he either “has a very good relationship” with Kim, according to The Wall Street Journal, or “he’d have a good relationship” (according to Trump).
 Honestly, who cares about the verb tense?
 It’s the adjective “good” that counts most: These two guys are cut from the same cloth.

 So, forget about human rights.
 Trump has reduced North Korea to rhetorical rubble as a strategy to prepare the American public for a future military action against the country — an option that Trump continues to cultivate despite the recent inter-Korean warming.
 Thus does insult precede injury.